DamageStudios/ringmaster/docs/Overview.md

 ### Developer Reputation System
 Reputation System/Developer Karma --> ranking the Quality of a Developers Code --> Developers with a history of pushing garbage through get more scrutiny.

+The score can be calculated based on the following GitHub activity stream events.
+(This is just a sample)

+* CommitCommentEvent
+* IssueCommentEvent
+* IssuesEvent
+* PullRequestEvent
+* PushEvent
+* CreateEvent